mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.8.0
 * Ampath forms translation files will now generate checksums.
 * Enhancement to ensure that when an Ampath forms file is loaded, a new resource with the existing Ampath forms translations is created.
+* Added support for 'billing' (billableservices, serviceprices, cashpoints) domains.

 #### Version 2.7.0
 * Added support for 'queues' domain.
-* Added support for 'billing' domain.
 * Added support for 'addresshierarchy' domain.
 * Fix for Liquibase Loader to ensure compatibility with OpenMRS versions 2.5.5+.
 * Fix for OCL Loader to ensure it throws an Exception if the OCL import fails.